-For example- many companies in telecommunication industry ran out of business as they were using outdated 2G/3G technology.
-Similarly, in the energy sector, renewable power generation is the future technology and those companies who are ‘not’ working on the new technology might get outdated soon.
+For example- many companies in the telecommunication industry ran out of business as they were using outdated 2G/3G technology.
+Similarly, in the energy sector, renewable power generation is the future technology and those companies who are not working on the new technology might get outdated soon.
 In short, outdated technology adversely affects most of the industry.

-- Internal growth opportunity- (New product, new market etc)
+- Internal growth opportunity- (New product, new market, etc)

-- External growth opportunity (Mergers & Acquisitions)
+- External growth opportunities (Mergers & Acquisitions)

 - Expansion (Vertical or horizontal)